mastodon/flodgatt/README.md

 ## Installation

+Starting from version 0.3, Flóðgátt can be installed for Linux by installing the pre-built binaries released on GitHub.
+Simply download the binary (extracting it if necessary), set it to executable (`chmod +x`) and run it.
+Note that you will likely need to configure the Postgres connection before you can successfully connect.

+### Configuring

+The streaming server will eventually uses the same environment variables as the rest of Mastodon, and currently uses a subset of those variables.
+Supported variables are listed in `/src/config.rs`.
+Supported environmental variables either be passed to Flóðgátt at runtime or through a `.env` file.

+Note that the default values for the `postgres` connection do not correspond to those typically used in production.
+Thus, you will need to configure the connection either env vars or a `.env` file if you intend to connect Flóðgátt to a production database.

+Additionally, note that connecting Flóðgátt to Postgres with the `ident` method requires running Flóðgátt as the user who owns the mastodon database (typically `mastodon`).

+## Building from source

 Installing from source requires the Rust toolchain.
 Clone this repository and run `cargo build` (to build the server), or `cargo build --release` (to build the server with release optimizations).

-### Configuring

-The streaming server uses the same environment variables as the rest of Mastodon, which can either be passed to the process the standard way or through a `.env` file.

-### Running
+### Running the built server

 You can run the server with `cargo run`.
 Alternatively, if you built the sever using `cargo build` or `cargo build --release`, you can run the executable produced in the `target/build/debug` folder or the `target/build/release` folder.

-## Documentation
+### Building documentation

 Build documentation with `cargo doc --open`, which will build the Markdown docs and open them in your browser.
 Please consult those docs for a detailed description of the code structure/organization.
 The documentation also contains additional notes about data flow and options for configuration.

-## Unit and (limited) integration tests
+### Testing

-You can run basic unit test of the public Server Sent Event endpoints with `cargo test`.
-You can run integration tests of the authenticated SSE endpoints (which require a PostgreSQL connection) with `cargo test -- --ignored`.
+You can run basic unit tests with `cargo test`.

 ### Manual testing